-Join Mark Struthers for an in-depth discussion in this video Using channel strips to modify individual tracks, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using channel strips to modify individual tracks, part of Learning Cubase Pro 8.

 - Previously, we've seen how easy it is…to incorporate Cubase effect processing,…to enhance audio tracks.…We've done this a couple of ways.…For example, with this Vocal track,…the Lead Vocal track,…if I want to add some DeEssing to it,…perhaps because it's too sibilant,…then, of course, I would add a DeEsser to it.…I'll come to this in a second.…But also remember, if we have the event selected,…we can come up to Audio, down to Process…and fly out, and choose from any of…these different audio-processing options.…